- Overview

 Cost of the Journey

-Cost of the journey is $9890 DBL / $11,990 SGL.
+Cost of the journey per person and based on occupancy: $9890 DBL / $11,990 SGL.
 Singles are extremely limited; please ask directly for costing.
 This cost includes accommodations for 18 nights, all meals as specified in the itinerary, airport transfers, professional guide services, other park and program entrance fees and miscellaneous program expenses.
 Tour cost does not include transportation from your home city to Maun, departing Windhoek, optional activities such as fishing, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or at some locations, beverages from the bar.
 Cost does not include internal flight from Maun to Windhoek; this flight will be booked for you so we can stay together as a group and will be added to your invoice. *Subject to final cost of internal flights too early to quote.

 Travel Details